 In spring, the garden overflows with peonies, tulips and magnolia blossoms.
 As the season shifts toward summer, the roses arrive.
 Staying true to the original plan, Penny has preserved and expanded the collection of heirloom roses, with more than 30 varieties now growing in the Greely beds.

 Penny and Armin also planted the lavender fields that now define Los Poblanos.
 Those rows of lavender shape the landscape each summer, define the scent of the property and form the foundation of our bath and body collection.
-What began as an act of planting has become one of the most recognizable elements of the Los Poblanos experience.

-Judith Phillips and evolving the landscape
+Judith Phillips and AN evolving landscape

 Judith also served as a plant consultant during the development of the Field Suites, selecting species that are lower water use, edible, pollinator friendly and beautiful.
 Her philosophy reflects a broader commitment to stewardship and ecological balance during garden season and beyond.